Parkinson’s WA Board Profiles

 John has been the President of Parkinson’s WA for many years and has extensive business management experience gained both in Australia and overseas.
 John was also a Board member and President of Parkinson’s Australia for many years.

-John was recently re-elected as President for Parkinson’s WA, John has personal family links to Parkinson’s and is a well-deserved figurehead of our organisation.
+John was re-elected as President for Parkinson’s WA and has personal family links to Parkinson’s.
+John is a well-deserved figurehead of our organisation.

 Professor Natalie Gasson

 Registered Psychologist, Member of the Australian Psychology Society, PhD

 Natalie is currently the Program Director for Undergraduate Psychology at Curtin University and has been teaching psychology for over 25 years, and her psychology practice has focused on children and neuropsychological assessment.
 Natalie has been on the Board of Parkinson’s WA for almost 20 years and is also Chair of the Research Advisory Committee and a member of the Professional Advisory Council.